giordano-lucas/exchange-price-propagation/index.md

 ## Visual validation of the method

-As a first validation steps, we propose to compute the autocorrelation of the `MSFT` stock on the `US` market.
+As a first validation step, we propose to compute the autocorrelation of the `MSFT` stock on the `US` market.
 From the stylised facts of financial returns, we know that we should observe any serial autocorrelation.
 Therefore, we would expect to see a `Dirac` function for this plot with a correlation of `1` at lag `0`.

 {%  include_relative figures/plotly/Correlation_vs_lag_iteration_0_market_US_US.html %}